luna/luna-book/defining_functions.md

 ## Function definitions

-Defining toplevel or complex functions is best accomplished with the ``def`` keyword.
-Any function defined this way on the module toplevel are then visible by any modules importing it (and of course throughout the defining module itself).
+Defining module-level or complex functions is best accomplished with the ``def`` keyword.
+Any functions defined this way on the module toplevel are visible by any modules importing it (and of course throughout the defining module itself).
 To define a function named `foo` in the visual editor just type in `def foo` in the explorer and press <kbd>enter</kbd>.
 This will create an empty function that you can then enter and complete the logic definition.
 The arguments are ports on the left hand side bar, and the returned value is connected to the right hand side.